Grupo Posadas

 Grupo Posadas, S.A.B. de C.V. or Posadas is a hospitality company based in Mexico City.
 It owns, leases, operates and manages hotels, resorts and villas with its several different brands.
 As of 2020, the company operates more than 150 hotels with 24,000 hotel rooms.

 Aviation

 In 2005, Grupo Posadas took control of Mexicana de Aviación, Mexico's second largest airline group.
 Over the next few years, the new owners shifted their business focus from the airline group's largest but least profitable airline, Mexicana, toward its two smaller but more profitable affiliates, MexicanaClick and MexicanaLink.
 The Mexicana unit was eventually stripped and sold after a long dispute with the airline's unions failed to produce any significant givebacks by unions.
-MexicanaClick and MexicanaLink are also now defunct.
+Mexicana, MexicanaClick and MexicanaLink are also now defunct.

 Hospitality

 Groupo Posadas appears to have refocused on its core business in the hospitality industry and continues to operate several large Mexican hospitality brands, including the Mexico-wide Fiesta Inn, Fiesta Americana, and Grand Fiesta Americana, as well as IOH Freestyle Hotels, One Hotels, Gamma Hotels, The Explorean and Live Aqua.